 Forrestall School of Irish Dancing was founded by Cassie Forrestall T.C.R.G in 2004.
 Cassie is an experienced and fully qualified teacher registered with An Coimisiún Le Rincí Gaelacha (CLRG).
-Classes are held across Hampshire in Fareham, Botley and Hedge End, during term time, and are suitable for beginners to advanced competition level.
+Classes are held across Hampshire in Fareham and Botley, during term time, and are suitable for beginners to advanced competition level.
 Whether your child is looking to be competitive or just enjoy the artistic sport of Irish dancing, Forrestall School of Irish Dancing has a strong family ethos and a place for everyone.

 Read about our talented teachers who teach the students at our school.

 We offer Irish dancing solo and team lessons for children and adults from age 4′.